 The visitors' report which follows outlines the recommended outcome made by the visitors on the ongoing approval of the programme.
 This recommended outcome was accepted by the Education and Training Committee (Committee) on 27 March 2013.
-At the Committee meeting on 27 March 2013 the ongoing approval of the programme was re-confirmed.
+At the Committee meeting on 27 March 2013, the programme was approved.
 This means that the education provider has met the condition(s) outlined in this report and that the programme meets our standards of education and training (SETs) and ensures that those who complete it meet our standards of proficiency (SOPs) for their part of the Register.
 The programme is now granted open ended approval, subject to satisfactory monitoring.